rizitis/apk/README.md

+🚧 Project Status: In Development 🚧

+This project is currently under active development and is not ready for production use.
+Features, functionality, and APIs may change frequently as I work toward a stable release.

+Please be aware that this project **not yet meet stability or completeness standards**.

+Stay tuned for updates and a future release announcement! 🎉

+---

 # apk
 **emulation** of apk package manager **commands** on a slackware system for the specific repository **only** and for slackware**64-current**